Growing Chinese Chestnuts in Missouri

 - Japanese chestnut (C. crenata).

-Chinese chestnuts can be established by planting grafted trees, by planting seedling trees then field grafting one to two years later, or by planting nuts then field grafting two to three years later.
+Chinese chestnuts can be established by planting grafted cultivars, by planting seedling trees then field grafting one to two years later, or by planting seedling trees at a high density then using culling criteria to select for quality, high-producing seedlings.
 Each of these methods has advantages and disadvantages.
+Prospective growers should choose the orchard establishment method most suited to their skills, economic situation, and environmental conditions and understand the respective trade-offs.